-The SiteMap object in Cyclone REGISTER 360 PLUS is used to define areas of a registration by the setups in the SiteMap.
+The SiteMap object in Cyclone REGISTER 360 PLUS is used to define areas of registration by Setups in the SiteMap.
 SiteMaps can be added in the Import area or the Review and Optimize area.
 Each SiteMap can have its own UCS, control, and background image.

 A Bundle can span multiple SiteMaps.

-You can only proceed to Finalize after all setups are in one bundle, so if you have more than one bundle you will need to register setups from one SiteMap to the other SiteMap to form one bundle that spans both SiteMaps.
+The user can only proceed to Finalize after all Setups are in one Bundle.
+So if the user has more than one Bundle, the user will need to register Setups from one SiteMap to another SiteMap to form one Bundle that spans both SiteMaps.

-You can also have a bundle under one SiteMap and another bundle under another SiteMap.
-In this scenario you could publish either SiteMap, but not both at once because you are only allowed to publish one bundle at a time.
+The user can also have a Bundle under one SiteMap and another Bundle under another SiteMap.
+In this scenario, the user could publish either SiteMap, but not both at once, because the user is only allowed to publish one Bundle at a time.

-You can also start with one bundle and add more SiteMaps, then take setups and drag and drop them into the newly added SiteMap(s).
-This way you will still have one bundle but the bundle's setups are in separate SiteMaps.
-This is useful when viewing a multi-floor building as the SiteMap view is always top-down, so if you have all the floor's setups in one SiteMap, looking down, it will be hard to view each floor, but if you separate the setups into different SiteMaps, one per floor, you can view each floor's setups clearly in SiteMap view.
+The user can also start with one Bundle and add more SiteMaps, then take Setups and drag and drop them into the newly added SiteMap(s).
+This way the user will still have one Bundle, but the bundle's Setups are in separate SiteMaps.
+This is useful when viewing a multi-floor building as the SiteMap view is always top-down, so if the user has all the floor's Setups in one SiteMap, looking down, it will be hard to view each floor.
+However, if the user separates Setups into different SiteMaps, one per floor, the user can view each floor's Setups clearly in the SiteMap view.